Why PEQs do not provide the best process evidence

 Participants may experience fatigue

 Accounting researchers often include an array of statements that jointly capture some stable personality trait or mindset among participants.
 Accordingly, PEQs tend to prolong the duration of controlled experiments substantially.
-However, participants’ attention span is limited and wears down as the controlled experiment progresses, which is why many do not prolong the controlled experiment more than they have to.
+However, participants’ attention span is limited and wears down as the experiment progresses, which is why many do not prolong the experiment more than they have to.
 When we use PEQs, the chances are relatively high that participants experience fatigue by the time they reach it.
 Accordingly, they may not fill out the PEQ seriously, leading to more uniform answers (Krosnick, 1999; Galesic and Bosnjak, 2009).

 PEQs may implement false memories

-Even if participants are still fresh and pay attention by the time they reach the PEQ, they may not perfectly recall what happened or how they thought and felt during the controlled experiment.
+Even if participants are still fresh and pay attention by the time they reach the PEQ, they may not perfectly recall what happened or how they thought and felt during the experiment.
 Ross (1989) and Loftus (1999) provide numerous examples of people reconstructing beliefs under such circumstances using implicit theories rather than relying on their imperfect memory of what actually occurred and what they actually believed at the time.
 There is also a trail of evidence that false memories and beliefs can arise, sometimes unintentionally, in people’s minds (Gilbert, Krull, and Malone 1990).

 Participants may rationalize what happened